emilybernard1/SantasHelperBackEnd/README.md

 ## Stretch	Goals
 - add a field for where the gift is stored
+- have a checkbox where the user can chose an image to go with the wish list: either a candy-cane, christmas tree, or a gift box

 ## Technology Used
   - HTML
   - CSS
   - Express.js
   - React
   - MongoDB
+  - Python
+  - Django
   - React -Bootstrap

 ## Application Wire Frames